amoffat/HeimdaLLM/README.md

 how much have i spent renting movies, broken down by month?
 ```

-From this query, an LLM can produce the following SQL query:
+From this query (and a little bit of context), an LLM can produce the following SQL
+query:

 ```sql
 SELECT